JavaScript Data Types

 Interview Response: Double, single, and backticks.

-Technical Response: In JavaScript, there are three types of quotes used to represent a string double, single, and backtick quotes.
+Technical Response: In JavaScript, there are three types of quotes that can be used to create a string representation of a value: single quotes, double quotes, and backticks (template literals).

 What is the difference between double, single, and backtick quotes?